-The application for the 2023 entering cohort will open on August 1 and will be due December 12, 2022 at 11:59 p.m.
+The application for the 2023 entering cohort is now available from August 1 to December 12, 2022 at 11:59 p.m.
 Reapplicants may use the same login information as in prior years.
 Please contact us with any questions about the application timeline.

 To learn more about the Pathway Scholars Program, please watch our Overview of the Program Webinar.